abhaysinh-gaikwad/cipher-sorceress-0123/README.md

 ## API Endpoints
 In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
+POST /api/users/register - create a new user
-GET /api/items - retrieve all items
+GET /api/users/checkEmail - retrive all users
+POST /api/users/login - user can login
+GET /api/users/logout - user can logout
-POST /api/items - create a new item
+POST /api/code/ - create a new code
+GET /api/code/ - retrive all codes
+PATCH /api/code/id - update the code
+DELETE /api/code/id - delete the code

 ## Technology Stack